nculwell/MathStudy/README.md

 ## Statistics

 - Freedman, Pisani & Purves, *Statistics* (u/o)

   Conceptual introduction to statistics with minimal math.
 Widely viewed as the best introduction to how to think about statistics.

+- Diez, Barr, Çetinkaya-Rundel - *OpenIntro Statistics*

+  Get it free online here: https://www.openintro.org/stat/textbook.php?stat_book=os

+  There are also a couple of other editions that de-emphasize math in order to teach students who have less background.

 - Cassela and Berger, *Statistical Inference* (i)